FusedKush/typescript-toolkit/README.md

 ### ...as an NPM Package
 The TypeScript Toolkit can also be used as an [NPM Package](https://www.npmjs.com/package/typescript-toolkit).
-Each *tool* in the toolkit, such as `types/isAny`, contains two relevant files and folders:
+Each *tool* in the toolkit, such as `arrays/arrayify` or `types/baseTypes`, contains two relevant files and folders:
 - `/module/`, which contains the TypeScript module code.
 - `/index.ts`, which simply re-exports the contents of `/module/index.ts`.